-Since 1983 Boissonnet’s work has been exhibited in a number of group and solo exhibitions in Canada, United States, France, Germany, Spain, Brazil, Argentina, Croatia, Serbia, Mexico, Colombia, Australia, Japan, Austria, Finland and England.
-Most of his installative artworks encompass several forms of artistic expression: drawing, photography, sculpture, holography, video and digital imagery.
-After a first main exhibition at the Musée d’art contemporain des Laurentides (2004, Qc, Canada), he presented a selection of light and holographic works from the last 20 years at the Holocenter Vault Gallery (2014, New York).
-He has also a photo-performance art practice, mainly since 2007.
-In 2015, 2016 and 2017 he participated to a collective performative project, «Transparent Travel» (curators: The Two Gullivers), in the public spaces of Venice (Giardini, Arsenale and elsewhere) and of Manhattan New York with a plexiglass suitcase, an inflatable globe and a holographic optical film.
+Since 1983 Boissonnet’s work has been exhibited in a number of group and solo exhibitions in Canada, United States, France, Colombia, Mexico, Colombia, Australia, Japan, and Europe.
+Most of his installative artworks encompass several forms of artistic expression: drawing, photography, sculpture, holography, video and interactive installations.
+His works are clearly reflecting an aesthetic of artistic hybridization (metissage).
+After a first main exhibition at the Musée d’art contemporain des Laurentides (2004, Qc, Canada), he presented an important selection of holographic and installative works at the Holocenter Vault Gallery (2014, LIC, New York).
+He leads also a photo-performance art practice since 2007.
+He participated In 2015, 2016 and 2017 to a collective performative project, called «Transparent Travel» (curators: The Two Gullivers), in different public spaces of Venice and of Manhattan (New York) using a plexiglass rolling suitcase, with an inflatable globe and a holographic optical film.